Minres/LWTR4SC/README.md

 * unsigned integer denoting the uncompressed size of the
 * encoded CBOR data item (a byte string) holding the LZ4 compressed content of the tx block

-Indicating the stream id, start, and end time allows to quickly skipe over the tx blocks if only a specific stream is of interest.
+Indicating the stream id, start, and end time allows to quickly skip over the tx blocks if only a specific stream is of interest.

 The tx block content itself is structured as an indefinite-length array conisting of: